JackyHoCL/whisper-realtime/Readme.md

 Remarks:
 1. Should be run on linux server. (vllm installation issue)
 2. 2 ports are required.
 The model is served on 8128, fastapi listen to 10928.
-You can change them in runModel.sh and config.p
+You can change them in runModel.sh and config.py

 Deployment: